openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - The end date of the course run.
    * - ``enrollment_end``
      - datetime
-     - The last date and time by which learners can enroll in this course run.
+     - The last date and time when this course run is open for learners to enroll.
+       Learners cannot enroll after this date and time.
    * - ``enrollment_start``
      - datetime
-     - The first date and time by which learners can enroll in this course run.
+     - The first date and time when this course run is open for learners to enroll.
+       Learners cannot enroll before this date and time.
    * - ``enrollment_url``
      - string
      - The URL for the enrollment page.